hildurhodd/beetlegoesplaces/content/blog/3-beetle-goes-to-montpellier.md

 description: Road-trip to Iceland, day one stop three.
 date: 2017-11-19
 type: post
-featured: beetle-goes-to-montpellier.jpg
+featured: beetle-goes-to-montpellier.png
 featuredpath: /img/road-trips/iceland-2017/day-1/beetle-goes-to-montpellier
-draft: true
 ---

 Well well well, the third stop of the first day started well, we headed of from Béziers to Montpellier.
+It was 78 km and it took us 1 hour and 17 minutes to get there.
 On our way we manage to find an interesting bed and breakfast that has really good reviews and ranks really high.
 We parked in front of the bead and breakfast when we arrived and the owner greeted us and gave us helpful tips regarding what restaurants we could consider as well a short scenic route around the city centre.
 So we headed downtown for a walk.

 {{< img-fit
   "6u" "parked.png" "Parking"